justin13601/ACES/docs/source/configuration.md

 The constraints field is a dictionary that maps predicate names to tuples of the form `(min_valid, max_valid)` that define the valid range the count of observations of the named predicate that must be found in a window for it to be considered valid.
 Either `min_valid` or `max_valid` constraints can be `None`, in which case those endpoints are left unconstrained.
 Likewise, unreferenced predicates are also left unconstrained.

-Note that as predicate counts are always integral, this specification does not need an additional inclusive/exclusive endpoint field, as one can simply increment the bound by one in the appropriate direction to achieve the result.
+**Note**: As predicate counts are always integral, this specification does not need an additional inclusive/exclusive endpoint field, as one can simply increment the bound by one in the appropriate direction to achieve the result.
 Instead, this bound is always interpreted to be inclusive, so a window would satisfy the constraint for predicate `name` with constraint `name: (1, 2)` if the count of observations of predicate